 ix.
 Set discovery timeout to a suitable value.
-Recommended value is >= 30 xi.
-Under Initiator Parameters, iSCSI Initiaitor properties like IQN, Header Digest, Data Digest, etc will be displayed.
+Recommended value is >= 30 x.
+Choose the order of the ports to discover iSCSI targets.

+xi.
+Under Initiator Parameters, iSCSI Initiator properties like IQN, Header Digest, Data Digest, etc will be displayed.
 Change the values appropriately or continue with the default values.